Infante Gabriel of Spain

-Infante Gabriel of Spain (12 May 1752 – 23 November 1788) was a son of King Charles III of Spain and his wife Maria Amalia of Saxony.
+Infante Gabriel of Spain (12 May 1752 – 23 November 1788) was the son of King Charles III of Spain and Maria Amalia of Saxony.

 Biography

-Born at the Palace of Portici outside Naples, he was named Gabriel Antonio Francisco Javier Juan Nepomuceno José Serafín Pascual Salvador; he was the fourth son of King Charles VII and V and Maria Amalia of Saxony; his father was the King of Naples and Sicily as part of a personal union from 1735.
+Born at the Palace of Portici outside Naples, he was Christened Gabriel Antonio Francisco Javier Juan Nepomuceno José Serafín Pascual Salvador; he was the fourth son of King Charles VII and V and Maria Amalia of Saxony; his father was the King of Naples and Sicily as part of a personal union from 1735.

-Of all the sons of Charles III, Gabriel was the most intelligent and hardworking.
+Of all the sons of Charles III, Gabriel was the most intelligent and hardworking, and he was also his favourite son.
 He was very cultured, renowned as an excellent translator of Sallust and a true Maecenas.
 He had Antonio Soler as his music teacher, who composed several sonatas on harpsichord especially for his gifted pupil, as well as concerts for two organs to be interpreted together in the El Escorial church.

 Gabriel spent his childhood growing up in his father's Neapolitan kingdom; at the age of seven, he moved with his parents and older siblings Infante Charles and Infanta Maria Luisa to live in Madrid.
-His step-uncle Ferdinand VI of Spain died without heir in 1759, so his father became Charles III of Spain by default.
+His half-uncle Ferdinand VI of Spain died without heir in 1759, so his father became Charles III of Spain by default.
 In Naples he left his two other brothers Infante Philip, Duke of Calabria (who was disabled and thus excluded from succession to any of his father's domains) and the eight-year-old Ferdinand, King of Naples and Sicily; Ferdinand was put in the care of a Regency council that ran the Kingdom till 1767.

 While in Spain his brother married Maria Luisa of Parma in 1765; the couple did not have any issue until 1771; Gabriel was third in line to the Spanish Throne during that period.
-Prior to the marriage of King Ferdinand, Gabriel was second in line to his throne from 1759 to 1775.
+Prior to the birth of King Ferdinand's first son, Gabriel was heir presumptive to his throne from 1759 to 1775.
 He was later made the Grand Prior of the Orden Hospitalaria de San Juan in Castilla y León.
 In 1771 he instructed Juan de Villanueva to build the so-called Casita del Infante.